elemental/elemental-web/source/doc-dev/core/imports/mpi.rst

    Extract the underlying group from the specified communicator.

-.. cpp:function:: void mpi::GroupDup( mpi::Group group, mpi::Group& newGroup )
+.. cpp:function:: void mpi::Dup( mpi::Group group, mpi::Group& newGroup )

    While ``MPI_Group_dup`` does not exist, we can mirror its functionality by unioning a group with itself.

-.. cpp:function:: void mpi::GroupUnion( mpi::Group groupA, mpi::Group groupB, mpi::Group& newGroup )
+.. cpp:function:: void mpi::Union( mpi::Group groupA, mpi::Group groupB, mpi::Group& newGroup )

    Unions the ranks in groups A and B into a single new group.

-.. cpp:function:: void mpi::GroupIncl( mpi::Group group, int n, const int* ranks, mpi::Group& subGroup )
+.. cpp:function:: void mpi::Incl( mpi::Group group, int n, const int* ranks, mpi::Group& subGroup )

    Create a subgroup of `group` that consists of the `n` processes whose ranks are specified in the `ranks` array.

-.. cpp:function:: void mpi::GroupDifference( mpi::Group parent, mpi::Group subset, mpi::Group& complement )
+.. cpp:function:: void mpi::Difference( mpi::Group parent, mpi::Group subset, mpi::Group& complement )

    Form a group (`complement`) out of the set of processes which are in the `parent` communicator, but not in the `subset` communicator.

-.. cpp:function:: void mpi::GroupFree( mpI::Group& group )
+.. cpp:function:: void mpi::Free( mpI::Group& group )

    Free the specified group.

+.. cpp:function:: int mpi::Translate( mpi::Group origGroup, int origRank, mpi::Group newGroup )
+.. cpp:function:: int mpi::Translate( mpi::Comm origComm, int origRank, mpi::Group newGroup )
+.. cpp:function:: int mpi::Translate( mpi::Group origGroup, int origRank, mpi::Comm newComm )
+.. cpp:function:: int mpi::Translate( mpi::Comm origComm, int origRank, mpi::Comm newComm )

+   Return the new rank within `newGroup` (`newComm`) of the process specified by its rank in `origGroup` (`origComm`).

-.. cpp:function:: void mpi::GroupTranslateRanks( mpi::Group origGroup, int size, const int* origRanks, mpi::Group newGroup, int* newRanks )
+.. cpp:function:: void mpi::Translate( mpi::Group origGroup, int size, const int* origRanks, mpi::Group newGroup, int* newRanks )
+.. cpp:function:: void mpi::Translate( mpi::Comm origComm, int size, const int* origRanks, mpi::Group newGroup, int* newRanks )
+.. cpp:function:: void mpi::Translate( mpi::Group origGroup, int size, const int* origRanks, mpi::Comm newComm, int* newRanks )
+.. cpp:function:: void mpi::Translate( mpi::Comm origComm, int size, const int* origRanks, mpi::Comm newComm, int* newRanks )

-   Return the ranks within `newGroup` of the `size` processes specified by their ranks in the `origGroup` communicator using the `origRanks` array.
+   Return the ranks within `newGroup` (`newComm`) of the `size` processes specified by their ranks in `origGroup` (`origComm`) using the `origRanks` array.
 The result will be in the `newRanks` array, which must have been preallocated to a length at least as large as `size`.